kirxkirx/lk/README.md

 After completing the above steps, the period search service should be accessible at `http://my.server.net/lk`.

+An example of a deployment script may be found in the [GitHub Action worklow](https://github.com/kirxkirx/lk/blob/main/.github/workflows/test_apache_install.yml) testing this code.

 ## Copyleft

 Copyleft 2014-2024 Kirill Sokolovsky <kirx@kirx.net>